Wallacefields/dungeonmasters.io/README.md

 # dungeonmasters.io
-dungeonmasters.io

 dungeonmasters.io is a fast-paced, multiplayer browser-based .io battle royale game set in a massive circular arena divided into 12 unique clock-like zones.
-Players battle each other and AI-controlled bots, collect randomized weapons and power-ups from chests, and survive a deadly toxic fog that closes in — all to be the last one standing.
+Players compete against each other and AI-controlled bots, collect randomized weapons and power-ups from chests, and survive a deadly toxic fog that closes in — all to be the last one standing.

 Features
-Massive Circular Arena: The huge map’s diameter takes around 3 minutes to cross on foot, divided into 12 distinct zones each with unique layouts, enemies, and loot.
+Massive Circular Arena: The map’s diameter takes approximately 3 minutes to cross on foot, divided into 12 distinct zones with unique layouts, enemies, and loot.

-Slanted Isometric Perspective: Inspired by Brawl Stars, with dynamic line-of-sight visibility inside buildings (only near windows and doorways).
+Slanted Isometric Perspective: Dynamic line-of-sight visibility inside buildings, limited to windows and doorways.

-Dynamic Toxic Fog: A swirling green cloud appears 1 minute into the game, moves at half player speed, deals damage over time, and instantly kills non-player bots.
+Dynamic Toxic Fog: A swirling green cloud that appears 1 minute into the game, moves at half player speed, damages over time, and instantly kills non-player bots.

-Diverse Weapons & Items: Randomized weapon drops in chests ranging from common to mythic rarity, including melee, ranged, bombs, and special power-ups.
+Diverse Weapons & Items: Randomized weapon drops in chests, spanning common to mythic rarity, including melee, ranged, bombs, and special power-ups.

 Inventory System: Players carry up to 5 items with intuitive number-key swapping, equipping, and dropping.

 Guardian Bots & Bosses: AI bots guard high-tier chests and roam zones, providing PvE challenges alongside PvP combat.

-Map & HUD: Clickable minimap showing your location and zones, without revealing other players or bots.
+Map & HUD: Clickable minimap showing player location and zones, without revealing other players or bots.

 Multiplayer PvP: Smooth WASD/arrow keys movement with mouse aiming and shooting in last-player-standing battle royale mode.